 Form Time plays a crucial role in the development of the school and student learning, well-being and academic success.
 The Form Tutor has daily contact with students in their form-class and plays a major part in fostering positive approaches to learning, to the school and in the community as a whole.
-Each day is themed to ensure students have time to develop their reading skills, work collaboratively on their Service As Action projects, develop their learning skills whilst providing touch points for reflection and focus on well-being.
+Each day is themed to ensure students have time to develop their reading skills, work collaboratively on their Service as Action projects, develop their learning skills whilst providing touch points for reflection and focus on well-being.

-Monday - Mindful Mondays (guided reading)

-Tuesday - Take Action Tuesdays (Service As Action projects)

-Wednesday - Wellbeing Wednesdays
+- Monday Management Mondays (Self-management) - Tuesday Take Action Tuesdays (Service as Action projects) - Wednesday Wellbeing Wednesdays - Thursday Thankful Thursdays (showing gratitude in many forms)

-Thursday - Thoughtful Thursdays (Learning to Learn)